mp-smc23/demucs-v2-ps-ts/README.md

-# P9-handin
+# Demucs-v2-ps-ts
-Made by Mads Lang Laursen on a project-oriented stay in a collaboration with Aalborg University and GN Hearing.
+This repository is based on the [P9-handin repository](https://github.com/madslangl/P9-handin) created by Mads Lang Laursen.

-Code is based on Demucs V2.
+Code is originally based on Demucs V2.
 The original readme is included in this folder as README-original.md.

-Please refer to the report for relevant descriptions, comments, and references.
+In addition to the original repository, this version includes new models that have been added to extend its functionality.

 ### Running the code:
 Please install the Conda environment by,